oubiwann/carapace/README.rst

 Running
 =======

-Once you have DreamSSH installed, interacting with the server is as easy as the following::
+Once you have Carapace installed, interacting with the server is as easy as the following::

     $ twistd dreamssh